SpiralMoon/maplestory.openapi/java/README-en.md

 ## Notice

->🌏 Notice 1: Starting from version 3.0.0, support for multiple service regions has been added.
-You can now retrieve data from [KMS](https://maplestory.nexon.com/) and [MSEA](http://www.maplesea.com/index/).
+>🌏 Notice 1: Starting from version 3.4.0, support for tms region has been added.
+You can now retrieve data from [KMS](https://maplestory.nexon.com/), [TMS](https://maplestory.beanfun.com/), [MSEA](http://www.maplesea.com/index/).
 >
+>🌏 Notice 2: Starting from version 3.0.0, support for msea region has been added.
+>
->💡 Notice 2: Migration is required when updating from version 2.x.x to 3.0.0.
+>💡 Notice 3: Migration is required when updating from version 2.x.x to 3.0.0.
 Please refer to the documentation for [Migration](https://github.com/SpiralMoon/maplestory.openapi/tree/master/java/docs/migration-en.md).

 ## Installation